MicrosoftDocs/well-architected/well-architected/architect-role/design-diagrams.md

 Architects often communicate through diagrams.
 Diagrams are powerful communication tools that help implementers and stakeholders see the broad vision or dive deep into highly sensitive or nuanced areas of a system.
 To communicate with intention, an architect must select which diagram is useful in each situation.

-This list of diagrams in this article isn't exhaustive.
-Expect diagrams to be a composite of multiple types.
+The list of diagrams in this article isn't exhaustive.
+Diagrams are often a composite of multiple types.

 Ultimately, the choice of architecture diagram depends on what you're trying to convey and the audience profile.
 An architect uses multiple types of diagrams throughout activities for design, refinement of requirements, and communication.